-This is one of the key ratio and is really important to understand Earnings per share (EPS) before we study other ratios.
+This is one of the key ratios and is really important to understand Earnings per share (EPS) before we study other ratios.
 EPS is basically the profit that a company has made over the last year divided by how many shares are on the market.
 Preferred shares are not included while calculating EPS.

-From the prospective of an investor, it’s always better to invest in a company with higher EPS as it means that the company is generating greater profits.
-Also, before investing in a company, you should check the it’s EPS for the last 5 years.
+From the perspective of an investor, it’s always better to invest in a company with higher EPS as it means that the company is generating greater profits.
+Also, before investing in a company, you should check it’s EPS for the last 5 years.
 If the EPS is growing for these years, it’s a good sign and if the EPS is regularly falling or is erratic, then you should start searching another company.

 Price to Earnings Ratio (P/E)

 The Price to Earnings ratio is one of the most widely used financial ratio analysis among the investors for a very long time.
 A high P/E ratio generally shows that the investor is paying more for the share.
 As a thumb rule, a low P/E ratio is preferred while buying a stock, but the definition of ‘low’ varies from industries to industries.
-So, different sectors (Ex Automobile, Banks etc) have different P/E ratios for the companies in their sector, and comparing the P/E ratio of company of one sector with P/E ratio of company of another sector will be insignificant.
+So, different sectors (Ex Automobile, Banks etc) have different P/E ratios for the companies in their sector, and comparing the P/E ratio of the company of one sector with P/E ratio of the company of another sector will be insignificant.
 However, you can use P/E ratio to compare the companies in the same sector, preferring one with low P/E. The P/E ratio is calculated using this formula:

 Price to Earnings Ratio= (Price Per Share)/( Earnings Per Share)

-It’s easier to find the find the price of the share as you can find it from the current closing stock price.
+It’s easier to find the find the price of the share as you can find it at the current closing stock price.
 For the earning per share, we can have either trailing EPS (earnings per share based on the past 12 months) or Forward EPS (Estimated basic earnings per share based on a forward 12-month projection.
 It’s easier to find the trailing EPS as we already have the result of the past 12 month’s performance of the company.